Jupiter Inlet Colony, Florida

 Jupiter Inlet Colony is a town in Palm Beach County, Florida, United States.
 The Town of Jupiter Inlet Colony was platted in 1958 and officially incorporated as a municipality in 1959, and is part of the Miami metropolitan area of South Florida.
 The population was 405 at the 2020 US census.
 It is situated towards the north bank of the Jupiter Inlet.

 Geography

-The approximate coordinates for the Town of Jupiter Inlet Colony is located at (26.947393, –80.074616), in the southernmost tip of Jupiter Island.
+The Town of Jupiter Inlet Colony is located in the southernmost tip of Jupiter Island.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, of which 0.2 sqmi is land and 0.1 sqmi (21.74%) is water.